-- Show one original piece of identification issued by a Canadian government, whether federal, provincial or local, or an agency of that government, that contains your photo, name and address (for example, a driver's licence), or
+- Show one original piece of identification issued by a Canadian government, whether federal, provincial or local, that contains your photo, name and address (for example, a driver's licence), or

-- Show two pieces of identification from a list authorized by the Chief Electoral Officer of Canada.
-Both must have your name and at least one must have your address (such as a health card and hydro bill), or
+- Show two pieces of identification from the list authorized by the Chief Electoral Officer of Canada.
+Both must have your name and at least one must have your address (such as a health card and utility bill), or

 Note: Pieces of identification must be in either English or French.
 In Nunavut, pieces of identification will also be accepted in Inuktitut.
 Expired documents are accepted.